 Symptoms of sacroiliac joint pain can vary depending upon the person and the cause of the inflammation.
 It is important to keep in mind that the symptoms associated with SI joint pain can be very similar to those of other spinal and skeletal conditions, such as bulging or herniated discs and sciatica.
 It is important to work with a physician to receive an accurate diagnosis.
-However, these are the symptoms to keep a watchful eye out for:
+However, keep a watchful eye out for the following symptoms:

 - Localized pain experienced in the lower back, buttocks, or hips

 - Radiating pain, typically along the front or back side of one leg

 - Stiffness or a feeling of immobility in the lower back region

 - Tingling sensations in the lower back, buttocks, or hips

 - Pain linked to specific movements, such as rolling over in bed